ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/data-visualization/visualization-proportions.md

 Pywaffle supports icons within the charts that use any icon available in [Font Awesome](https://fontawesome.com/).
 Do some experiments to create an even more interesting waffle chart using icons instead of squares.
 ```

-In this lesson, you learned three ways to visualize proportions.
+In this section, you learned three ways to visualize proportions.
 First, you need to group your data into categories and then decide which is the best way to display the data - pie, donut, or waffle.
 All are delicious and gratify the user with an instant snapshot of a dataset.

 ## Self study